-Our team of securities industry consultants, investment banking veterans and attorneys can assist with the writing and drafting of your company’s offering prospectus or offering memorandum necessary for your capital formation process.
+Our team of securities industry consultants, investment banking veterans and attorneys can assist with the writing and drafting of your company’s business plan, feasibility study, offering prospectus or offering memorandum necessary for your capital formation process.

 Preliminary and Selling Securities

-For issuers considering selling stock in the company or selling debt securities to investors a well-tailored and written preliminary prospectus is mandatory for any company wishing to obtain financing in the public markets.
-A preliminary prospectus document can bring added protection to one’s business and is often required to raise either debt or equity financing.
-A well written preliminary prospectus will tell the story of the company, from the minute details of the types of securities being offered, e.g. stock versus bonds, to the management team, the market, the risk factors and the overall business plan model of the company, among many other features.
-The final part of the prospectus is reserved for the subscription agreement, which is an essential component of any prospectus as the subscription agreement is the contract between the issuer and the person buying the debt or equity securities.
+For issuers considering selling equity shares or offering debt securities to investors, a well-tailored preliminary prospectus is mandatory, particularly for any company wishing to obtain financing in the public markets.
+A preliminary prospectus document provides protection to one’s business and is often required to raise either debt or equity financing.
+A well-written preliminary prospectus will tell the story of the company, from the minute details of the types of securities being offered, e.g. stock versus bonds, to the management team, the market opportunity, the risk factors and the overall business plan model of the company, among many other details.
+The final part of the prospectus is reserved for the subscription agreement, which is an essential component of any prospectus, as it is the contract between the issuer and the person buying the debt or equity securities.
 A good preliminary prospectus will be used for multiple offerings in future issuance or offerings to the public.

 Although the preliminary prospectus is first and foremost a document used to raise capital, the structure and presentation of the preliminary document can add value to a company’s products and services and team by portraying them in a well-polished format.
 A preliminary prospectus shows an investor that one is serious and has gone the extra length to ensure regulatory compliance and good business practices.
 Without a formal document that outlines the company’s business plan and securities structure it is often difficult to raise capital from any serious investor.

-Our team at Prospectus.com has years of experience writing preliminary prospectuses for hundreds of varying industries and businesses.
-We work one on one with our clients during the preliminary drafting process and take it upon ourselves – in almost obligatory fashion – to assist our clients with their quest for growth once our services our complete.
+Our team at Prospectus.com has years of experience writing preliminary prospectus for hundreds of varying industries and businesses.
+We work one-on-one with our clients during the preliminary drafting process and take it upon ourselves to assist our clients with their quest for growth once our services are complete.

 - How to Write a Prospectus